 If you’re applying for a National Police Clearance online, you’ll be paying a total of PHP 160 (PHP 150 police clearance fee + PHP 10 transaction fee).

 Can I get a National Police Clearance for free?

 Yes, as long as you are a first-time job seeker.
 RA 11261 or the First Time Job Seeker Assistance Act prohibits the government from charging first-time job seekers for any fees or other costs associated with acquiring official documents, such as police clearance.

 First-time job seekers availing of the benefits of RA 11261 shall present a barangay certification stating that the applicant is a first-time job seeker.

-Do I Need Barangay Clearance and Cedula for Police Clearance?
+Do I need Barangay Clearance and a Cedula for Police Clearance?

 Barangay clearance and a cedula are no longer required for those seeking National Police Clearance.
 However, if you are applying for the Local Police Clearance, which does not require an online appointment, you must still obtain a barangay clearance and a cedula.

 In the Philippines, police clearances are not renewed.
 You need to submit a fresh police clearance application through the NPCS after the police clearance validity period has passed (six months following release).

 Getting a police clearance in the Philippines is not as difficult as some may think.
 Unlike in the past, police clearance applications are now much more efficient.
 The National Police Clearance System has made transactions easier and faster.
 So, to get your police clearance online, simply follow the steps above.
 Following these steps will ensure a smooth process and a positive outcome.